SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 ### Introduction

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 One of the interesting and most abundantly found data can be from the stock market.
 Moreover, it could also be financially lucrative, as a strong-predictive model with phenomenal output could result in one owning a 'money printing machine'.
-The two datasets used for building the model was available online, which is linked below.
-One of the datasets consists of minute by minute information of the Nifty50  index price from 2012 to 2018.
-The other data contains the news headlines from [Pulse](https://pulse.zerodha.com/), a financial news aggregator from [Zerodha](https://zerodha.com/).
+The NewsHeadlines data contains the news headlines from [Pulse](https://pulse.zerodha.com/), a financial news aggregator from [Zerodha](https://zerodha.com/).